The online Comment window has expired

 • Default_avatar

-Joseph Kohn about 1 year ago
+Joseph Kohn over 1 year ago

 Hundreds of luxury homes are currently planned, and there are only a few remaining opportunities for open space in the area, which is full of Hawaiian archaeological sites.
 Please help protect them!
 Open spaces support our physical, mental, and emotional well being and help preserve our natural and cultural landscapes.